leormsbee/proj-portfolio/hw_001_git.md

 **You CAN use lessons provided by the class as well as google to answer the questions, but all answers must be in your own words**

+### To work on this assignment
+1. Open the homework assignment (the file you are reading) in a text editor, such as sublime text.
+You should have the da-assignments repository (folder) on your computer, after cloning it during class.

+2. Using the command line (Terminal/Git bash) to create a new git branch, based off of the master branch, *for each question*.
+Follow the naming convention described below.

+3. *After completing a question*, save the file in the text editor, then use the terminal (or git bash for windows) to add and commit the changes to the file.

+4. To start the next question, repeat step 2.

 ## Committing
 Your commits should always be clear, concise explanations of what is being committed.
-They should be granular and easy to review.
+They should be granular and easy to review. *For this assignment, each question should be in its own commit.*

 ## Questions
 **For questions 1-8 below, create a new branch based off of the master branch using the following convention:**